Solojang/COMPUTER-PROG-FOR-GIS/README.md

 in this repo [data](https://github.com/Solojang/COMPUTER-PROG-FOR-GIS/tree/main/data).
 I did some preprocessing for the raw data.
 **If you want to download data yourself, remember to preprocess the data.**

-**First, import data**
-to import data, try this code on colab
-'''
-from osgeo import gdal
-from google.colab import files uploaded = files.upload()
-'''